wildfly-extras/wildfly-jar-maven-plugin/examples/gradle-mdb-rar/README.md

 # Simple Gradle/MAVEN Bootable Wildfly with a Basic MDB via RAR to an external AMQ 5.x Broker

+WARNING: no org.apache.activemq/activemq-rar for EE-10 (Yet).
+This example can't work .

 Example contributed by Fred Welland.

 ## WHY??